 Made out of layers of softwood or other sorts of lumber products that are glued together crisscrossed and then topped with a layer of hardwood lamella, engineered floors are significantly more resistant to the impact of moisture, humidity and regular temperature changes.
 These usually affect the planks with a solid structure and when in excessive amount and level, they can provoke some serious issues and problems, pressuring you to repair your solid wood floor, or entirely replace it.

 Thanks to the resistant character and the specific structure, engineered wood floors are highly recommended for installation in places and rooms, where solid installations just won’t make it for a long time.
-Some of the most important things you need to keep in account when planning to lay a new wood flooring are the condition of the subfloor you are about to build on.
+Some of the most important things you need to keep in account when planning a new wood floor installation are the condition of the subfloor you are about to build on.
 Concrete subfloors are the most common type and with them you need to be careful, thoroughly having checked the level of moisture as well as ensure evenness and cleanliness.

 The floating way is highly recommended for over a subfloor that cannot be levelled for some reason, also over underfloor heating, or when you want to have insulation installed before the fitting of the floorboards.
-As you can probably guess, the flexibility of fitting methods make engineered planks the best option and solution to each situation and no matter the specifics of the indoor environment, because of that you can have an engineered wood flooring installed even in rooms, where indoor humidity and regular temperature changes are otherwise an issue – in bathrooms, kitchens, basements, conservatories.
+As you can probably guess, the flexibility of fitting methods makes engineered planks the best option and solution to each situation and no matter the specifics of the indoor environment, because of that you can have an engineered wood flooring installed even in rooms, where indoor humidity and regular temperature changes are otherwise an issue – in bathrooms, kitchens, basements, conservatories.

 Kahrs’ Engineered Wood Flooring